QuatschVirus/QuatschAndSuch/docs/Commons/Crypto.md

 How many bytes wereread for the key information

+### Decrypt
-### public object Decrypt(byte[] packet, byte[] key)
+`public object Decrypt(byte[] packet, byte[] key)`

 Decrypts an encryption packet, and checks its hash to make sure it arrived correctly.
-Throws a DecryptionHashMismatchException when the sent hash and hash of the decrypted string are not the same
+Throws a [DecryptionHashMismatchException](/Commons/Crypto#DecryptionHashMismatchException) when the sent hash and hash of the decrypted string are not the same

 #### byte[] packet
 The encryption packet.
 It contains the length of the following encrypted messgae string, followed by the 32 byte hash of the original string